wyqydsyq/ezMoMacro/README.md

   - Install dependencies by running `install-requirements.bat` or `pip3 install -r requirements.txt` in the `ezMoMacro` folder

 ## Usage
- - Edit any paramaters at the top of the macro you want to suit your needs e.g. if you want to use autocast for levelling magic skills, set the keys to match your keybindings and `action_duration` to match the duration it takes to cast the spell (most spells take ~25% longer to complete cast animation than their "cast time" listed ingame).
  - Run `ezMoMacro.py`, on Windows you should be able to just double-click it.
 Otherwise in a command prompt run: `python3 ezMoMacro.py`.
  - Select the macro you want to run, press the toggle hotkey to enable/disable it.

+## Customization
+ - Edit any paramaters defined at the top of a macro file to suit your needs

+    e.g. if you want to use autocast for levelling magic skills, set the keys to match your keybindings and `action_duration` to match the duration it takes to cast the spell (most spells take ~25% longer to complete cast animation than their "cast time" listed ingame) you're currently using.
+ - You can make changes to a macro and reload it with `ctrl+r`

 ## Macros
 ### Autowalk